 Students who are members of underrepresented populations are strongly encouraged to apply!

-- Be enrolled as a full-time student in a medical, dental, pharmacy, veterinary, or graduate programs in public health, allied health, or social sciences program during the entire 10-week program.
+- Be enrolled as a full-time student in a medical, dental, pharmacy, veterinary, or graduate public health, allied health, or social sciences program during the entire 9-week program.

 All activities are subject to the availability of federal funds.

-Due to ongoing concerns related to the COVID-19 pandemic and the CDC’s role in leading the pandemic response, all Center for Diversity summer programs, including the MCHC/RISE-UP and Dr. James A. Ferguson Emerging Infectious Diseases RISE Fellowship, will be virtual.
+All Center for Diversity summer programs, including the MCHC/RISE-UP and Dr. James A. Ferguson Emerging Infectious Diseases RISE Fellowship, will be in person.
+Please note the format of summer programs is subject to change based on the COVID-19 pandemic status.
 Please visit this website and the CDC website for up-to-date information on program modifications.

 For More Information: